gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

   pathPrefix: `/project-name`,
 }
 ```
+If you have not yet initialized a git repository in your working gatsby site repo, set up git in your project with `git init`.
+Then tell Gatsby where to deploy your site by adding the git remote address with https or ssh.
+Here is how to do it with https: `git remote add origin git@github.com:username/project-name.git`.

 Now run `yarn deploy` or `npm run deploy`.
 Preview changes in your GitHub page `https://username.github.io/project-name/`.
 You can also find the link to your site on GitHub under `Settings` > `GitHub Pages`.